blueburncz/BBMOD/README.md

 or you are building fully immersive 3D worlds, BBMOD helps you bring your vision to life!
 For more info, please see its homepage https://blueburn.cz/bbmod/.

+> [!TIP]
+> **BBMOD 4 is currently in development!** See the design document [here](https://github.com/blueburncz/BBMOD/issues/105)
+> and its branch [here](https://github.com/blueburncz/BBMOD/tree/bbmod4).
+It is not recommended for new users to start
+> learning BBMOD 3 now, as it is going to be replaced with BBMOD 4, which is not backwards compatible!

 ## Screenshots

 ![Sponza](screenshots/Sponza.png)